There are approximately 100 billion neurons in the human brain.

 - Congenital conditions

-Your first step in the initial analysis will be to understand the current state of your brain function and performance with an MRI, EEG, and/or Online Cognitive Test.
+The first step of your initial analysis is to understand the current state of your brain’s function and performance.
+In brief, we do this by using an MRI, an EEG, or an Online Cognitive Test, and sometimes all three, depending on your situation.

-These diagnostics are non-invasive tests that measure brain wave frequencies.
+These diagnostic tests are completely non-invasive and pain-free.
+They simply measure brain wave frequencies.

-Depending on your symptoms and issues, we will determine the needed initial testing.
-The scientific and clinical team will then analyze the test results ]to determine your current brain state and formulate a treatment protocol customized for you.
+First, we will determine the initial testing based on your symptoms and issues.
+Then, once testing is complete, 0ur scientific and clinical teams analyze the results to determine your current brain state.
+They can then formulate a treatment protocol customized for you.

-Using neurophysiological data, our approach is to develop a highly customized treatment plan to encourage healthy brain communication.
+Using neurophysiological data, our approach is to develop a highly customized treatment plan in order to encourage healthy brain communication.

 What is an MRI?

-Our MRI is much faster than other forms of MRI.
-And it requires no sedation, no injections, and no claustrophobia because of being placed in a tube.
+While many MRI scans involve placing you inside a machine, ours does not.
+Our MRI is much faster and requires no sedation, no injections, and no claustrophobia because of being placed in a tube.
 It is easy and completely painless.
-After about nine minutes, you are all done!
+In fact, after about nine minutes, you are all done!